Joystream/joystream/testnets/rome/README.md

   - [7.
 Operations and Standalone Tasks](https://github.com/Joystream/joystream/issues/101)
   - [8.
 Release/Launch Operations](https://github.com/Joystream/joystream/issues/102)

-Every Monday, each Tracking Issue will be discussed in a video meeting between all assigned team members and the Release Manager.
-This meeting will take no more than 15min, and should be kept at a high level.
-The Release Manager will then update the Tracking Issue if necessary by changing/adding/removing/reassigning tasks, and checking off concluded tasks.
-Finally, a concise summary of the meeting will be added as a comment.

 **Unresolved Tasks**

 - Impact on Colossus?
 (Bruteforced in `5.` for now)